 Dixy’s falling earnings are generally attributed to rising costs from marketing, staff, and rents.
 A possible reason for some of these struggles is a shift to more expensive operating areas inside city centers.
 It has stated its desire to cut costs in part by renegotiating rent agreements.

 Overall, Dixy is a good place to go if one wants a lot of choices at lower prices and does not mind lower quality.
 The company is definitely facing some problems that could see it slip among the increasingly competitive field of Russian supermarkets.
 Magnit plans to continue operating the chain under the Dixy brand, after optimizing its locations.

 Above: Shopping at a Dixy store in Moscow.
 Russian supermarkets.

 Krasnoe i Beloe

-Krasnoe i Beloe is a chain of Russian supermarkets specializing in alchohol and smaller selections of discount groceries.
-The name means “Red and White,” which the owner says that is a reference to the Soviet-era tradition to offer guests “white or red?”
+Krasnoe i Beloe is a chain of Russian supermarkets specializing in alcohol and smaller selections of discount groceries.
+The name means “Red and White,” which the owner says is a reference to the Soviet-era tradition to offer guests “white or red?”
 Red referred to wine, and white to vodka.
 From this, one might already guess that the store is heavily focused on the sale of alcohol.

 While most stores see their highest profits come from alcohol, which usually takes up a smaller portion of the store, Krasnoe i Beloe has turned that model on its head, giving most of the floor space of their generally small stores to alcohol.